Horses and Bourbon were not part of our recent trip, but an amusement park, a really big boat, a bridge, a Bible, a grave, and a Yeti were!

 Louisville – Kentucky Kingdom

 On the second day of our trip we visited Kentucky Kingdom.
 It’s a fantastic amusement/water park that is the perfect size.
 Not too big, not too little – just right!
-An extra bonus is the fantastic deal I got on tickets!
-The deal is still going on for out of state guests and I could not find when it ends – I’m guessing for the remainder of the year.
-We only visited for one day, but came out cheaper with this 2-day deal rather than regular one-day admission.
-The consecutive day ticket is perfect for families visiting the amusement park as well as the water park.
+An extra bonus is the fantastic deal I got on tickets as an out-of-state guest.

 I’m still a fan of roller coasters, although I think my days are limited.
 Until that day comes, I’m happy pretending to be a teenager with my teenagers.
 There are a variety of rides available, and the water park also looked to have a good variety.
 We did not do the water park slides and pools, but it is in the same park as the amusement park.
 We visited on a weekday, and spent a little over 5 hours doing the amusement park only, and our two teenagers got to ride many of the rides they wanted several times.
 Of course, a mixed age of children would take slightly longer.